alancesar/flight-plan/README.md

 mvn spring-boot:run
 ```

-If nothing gets wrong, the service will run in `8080` port.
+If nothing goes wrong, the service will run in `8080` port.

 #### Get the best route
 Call a `GET` call at `http://localhost:8080/v1/api/routes/best` with: